Nayansai/Nayansai/README.md

 ## 🌱 Currently Exploring

-- 🚀 Learning Full Stack Web Development
+- 🚀 Learning Full Stack Web Development.
   - Exploring the ins and outs of React and NodeJs for dynamic front-end and Back-end experiences.
   - Styling with Tailwind CSS to create modern and responsive user interfaces.
   - Building server-side applications with SQL, MongoDB and more...
+  - Building Salesforce pages.
   - Diving into PostgreSQL for efficient and scalable database management.

- ## 🏆 Achievements

-- 🌟 Completed Hacktoberfest 2023 - Contributed to open source projects and celebrated the spirit of collaboration.

 ## 📬 Get in Touch